keboola/connection-docs/extractors/database/sql_db.md

 For this reason,  if you are writing advanced mode queries you have to quote the values of text columns - so that the selected value is `"some text"` instead of `some text`.
  This can be done by e.g. `SELECT char(34) + [my_text_column] + char(34)`.
-When the extracted text itself may contain quotes, you need to escape them (ie. replace `"` with `""`).
+When the extracted text itself may contain quotes, you need to escape them by replacing `"` with `""`.

 Full example: `SELECT char(34) + REPLACE([my_varchar_column], char(34), char(34) + char(34)) + char(34) FROM
 [my_table]`